+She is one of the commentators and transcreators of The Guru Granth Sahib Project.
 She is passionate about projects that create comfortable spaces for community members of all ages and backgrounds to engage in dialogue and learn from one another.
 She also loves singing in her free time, whether on stage with her friends or alone in her kitchen.

 She hopes to go back to school to pursue a Ph.D. in either religious ethnography or history and fulfill her dream of teaching and learning from others.

 Jasleen Kaur resides with her family in the United States.